Helge Ingstad collision: Corporate penalties against the state

 In his prosecution decision, the Attorney General concluded that the entire bridge crew on Helge Ingstad acted negligently.

-Criminal case against the warden
+Criminal proceedings against the officer of the watch

-The criminal case against the accused warden started in Hordaland District Court on 16 January 2023.
+The criminal proceedings against the officer of the watch aboard KNM Helge Ingstad started in Hordaland District Court on 16 January 2023.
 Eight weeks were set aside for the main hearing.
 The district court's verdict was published on 15 May 2023.
-The district court sentenced the warden to 60 days of suspended imprisonment.
+The district court sentenced the officer of the watch to 60 days of suspended imprisonment.
 The District Court found that the duty officer's actions prior to the collision with the oil tanker were "clearly unjustifiable".
-The warden appealed the verdict and the appeal is scheduled to be heard in the Gulating Court of Appeal in autumn 2023.
+The officer of the watch appealed the verdict.
+The appeal proceedings began in the Gulating Court of Appeal on 23 October 2023.
+In December 2023, the officer of the watch was again sentenced to 60 days of suspended imprisonment.

+In its judgment, the Court of Appeal found that the officer should have intervened much earlier to prevent the collision:

+“In this case, Sola TS’s conduct was not unexpected, but stable and visible to the defendant over a prolonged period.
+The defendant received several signals that something was wrong, including through his own realization.
+He had immediate access to several alternative and effective navigational aids which, through basic use, would have clarified the misunderstanding.
+The defendant can clearly be blamed to such a degree that there are grounds for criminal liability for negligent navigation.”

+The case was not appealed to the Supreme Court.